 If you plan to be in your home for the next four to five years, or know there are some energy-based tax incentives you can take advantage of, the heat conversion will be a good investment for your home.
 Choose a trustworthy Yonkers, New York heating expert to evaluate your current heating system and give you an in-home estimate of what your project would cost.

-The Flotechs team is skilled in oil-to-gas conversions and can have most heat conversion projects complete in just a matter of days – well before the cold New York winter hits.
+As of December 2023, utility company Con Edison has lifted the gas moratorium in Westchester County.
+Many residents were ready to apply in March of 2018 when the moratorium was put in place.
+Flotechs Plumbing is skilled in oil-to-gas conversions and can have most heat conversion projects complete in just a matter of days – well before the cold New York winter hits.